-Alien individuals with "Q" visas are treated as either students or teachers and trainees and, as such, are exempt individuals for purposes of the substantial presence test if they otherwise qualify.
+Alien individuals with "Q" visas are treated as students, teachers, or trainees and, as such, are exempt individuals for purposes of the substantial presence test if they otherwise qualify.
 "Q" visas are issued to aliens participating in certain international cultural exchange programs.